 Duet firmware currently only supports tuning one driver at a time.
 This means that when tuning a multi-driver axis, one driver will move and the other(s) will not.
 If attempting to tune a multi-driver axis, please take appropriate mitigation to ensure the axis doesn't become stressed/misaligned when only one one driver moves.

-The table below lists the available tuning moves:
+The table below lists the available calibration moves:

 Move ID | Move Name | Description | Required? | Movement performed | Time taken |